mattkopecki/Personal-Site/content/post/in progress/IAM-Metrics-Part-4.md

     + Account expiration
     + Lost IDs and forgotten passwords
 * B2B Interactions
-  - B2B accounts with invalid expiration date_
+  - B2B accounts with invalid expiration date
-  - _B2B accounts with invalid business partner_
+  - B2B accounts with invalid business partner
-  - _B2B accounts with invalid sponsor_
+  - B2B accounts with invalid sponsor
-  - _Consumer identities unmatched in CRM_
+  - Consumer identities unmatched in CRM

+Metrics 4 - these aren’t like what you’d get in the ad industry.
+Those guys have whole identity programs too, but they’re very different than your standard enterprise identity program.
+Instead of authoritative stores of users, they have browser fingerprints, cookie tracking, and analytics.
+There’s a lot to learn from them, but what follows are examples of some things you can do with existing standard enterprise technology

+what about CIAM, is that the same as this or different?